 While researching Git-based vs API first CMSs I wanted to cover a bit of web content management history to give a better context to the story.

 But I made the overview too damn long.

 In fact, I made it so long it turned into this post.
-So, let’s take a look at the web content management solutions throughout history, web history, and the important features every CMS should have (from a marketer point of view at least).
+So, let’s take a look at the web content management solutions throughout history, web history, and the important features every CMS should have (from a marketer's point of view at least).

-A content management system (CMS) is a software that is used for the creation and modification of content.
+A content management system (CMS) is software that is used for the creation and modification of content.
 It is typically used as web content management (WCM) or enterprise content management (ECM).

 There are two major parts of every content management system (CMS):